JuliaParallel/Elemental.jl/README.md

 ```

 ### Coverage
-We continually add functionality from *Elemental* to `Elemental.jl` so, right now, the best way to see if a specific function is available, is to look through the source code.
+Right now, the best way to see if a specific function is available, is to look through the source code.
+We are looking for help to prepare Documenter.jl based documentation for this package, and also to add more functionality from the Elemental library.